PolarSPARC |

 Overview

 Ollama is a powerful open source platform that simplifies the process of running various Large Language Models (or LLM s for short) on a local machine.
-It enables one to download the various pre-trained LLM models such as, Meta llama 3.3, Microsoft phi-4, Google Gemma-2 and run them locally.
+It enables one to download the various pre-trained LLM models such as, Meta llama 3.3, Microsoft Phi-4, Google Gemma-2, DeepSeek-R1, etc., and run them locally.

 In addition, the Ollama platform exposes a local API endpoint, which enables developers to build AI applications/workflows that can interact with the local LLMs using the API endpoint.